Sanctuary of the Phoenix Overview is an introduction to our Sanctuary. It is intended to be a brief explanation to many aspects of our Sanctuary.

 Additional blessings include but are not limited to Individuals, Couples, Pregnancy/Birth/Child Blessings, and Last Rites Blessing.

-These are free to individuals who come to our weekly services, schedule with us, remotely through an Altar Blessing, or within our reasonable ability to travel locally.
+These are free to individuals who come to our services, schedule with us, remotely through an Altar Blessing, or within our reasonable ability to travel locally.

 Some Blessings, Rites, and Ceremonies require distant travel and time away from Sanctuary duties or additional logistics.